alailson/cnpj-alfa-alfanumerico/README.md

 The logic is straight forward.

 ## Why not use Streams?
-This algorithm uses arrays of primitive types (char and int) and Streams for chars need a wrapper class for each item.
+This algorithm uses arrays of primitive types (char and int).
+Streams for char and int need a wrapper class for each item.
 Streams (and a Functional Style of programming) are great, but there are some classes and methods that are only available in newer versions of Java.
 You can use this code even in Java 1.5 (legacy systems).